 COVID-19 Vaccine Price

-As mentioned before, you will have to pay Rs.
-250 per dose of the Covid-19 vaccine.
-The breakup of the charges are Rs 150 for the vaccine and Rs 100 as a service charge for the dosage.
-These only apply for those who go through private hospitals though, government facilities will administer the vaccine for free.
+As mentioned before, you will have to pay Rs 600 and more per dose of the Covishield vaccine.
+These only apply for those who go through private hospitals though, government facilities will administer the vaccine for a lesser price.
+The state government centres will charge you Rs 400.

 The vaccine certificate will be awarded to those who have successfully completed the vaccination process.
 You will have to remember the Reference ID you were given during registration in order to receive the certificate.